Royal Belfast Academical Institution: Dissident foundation

 The scheme was ambitious, comprising a school department for boys and a collegiate department in which both young men and women could receive lectures and instruction in the natural sciences, classics, modern languages, English literature and medicine.
 In 1808, it was further proposed that facilities should be provided for professors of divinity responsible to their respective denominations, so that the institution could become a seminary for the training of ministers.
 As might have been anticipated, the Presbyterian Church, which had no such facility in Ireland (their candidates for ordination had to train in Glasgow), alone took up the offer.
 Lord Castlereagh perceived "a deep laid scheme again to bring the Presbyterian Synod within the ranks of democracy".
 Arthur Wellesley (the future Duke of Wellington) concurred.
 The entire project was "democratical"—pervaded by "the republican spirit of the Presbyterians".

-William Bruce and his friends mocked the proposed system of governance, comparing it to revolutionary French constitutions that had excited debate in Belfast in 1790s.
+William Bruce and his friends mocked the proposed system of governance, comparing it to revolutionary French constitutions that had excited debate in Belfast in the 1790s.
 It was a "machine", they suggested, "so full of checks that it will not move".
 The sovereign body of the institution was as an annual general meeting of subscribers.
 They elected both boards of managers and visitors, but with a complicated system of rotation "to preclude the possibility of the management falling into the hands of a few individuals".
 The proposal for the institution, nonetheless, received sufficient establishment support to secure a charter in 1810.